zaidzia46/FlyRank-AI-Internship/week7-AI-Decision-Flow/README.md

    a `start` decision node ("Is this a support request?") branching YES → Support, NO → Sales.
 2. Or build your own: add a node (give it an id, a label, a type, and - for decision nodes - a yes/no prompt), then connect nodes with YES/NO edges, then set the start node.
-3. Click **▶ Run workflow**.
+3. Click **Run workflow**.
 The canvas colors the active node while it's being evaluated, then colors the whole path green/red as each YES/NO comes back, and the traversed edges get a thicker line.
 The execution log panel on the right shows each step's prompt and result as it happens.